Albuquerque Housing Market Set To Rebound In 2013?

 New Mexico has seen the unemployment rate drop from 8.8% in November 2010 to 6.6% in November 2011, 6.3% in November 2012.
 New Mexico is well below the national average which is a very positive sign for the Albuquerque housing market.

 As for the bank lending standards, they are still tough and many would be home buyers have trouble getting a home loan.
 However, interest rates are at or near all time lows which make homes very affordable.

-There is one major concern for the houseing market and our entire economy.
+There is one major concern for the housing market and our entire economy.
 Politicians in Washington DC are fighting over tax increases and the “Fiscal Cliff”.
-If politicians do not resolve the “Sequestration” issue, we could see the US economy fall back into a recesion.
-Another recession will be disasterous to home prices in Albuquerque.
+If politicians do not resolve the “Sequestration” issue, we could see the US economy fall back into a recession.
+Another recession will be disastrous to home prices in Albuquerque.